#

 Can I use SillyTavern on my phone or tablet?

-iPhones and iPads are not capable of running the whole SillyTavern app, but since it's just a web interface, you can run it on another computer on your home wifi, and then access in your mobile browser.
+iPhones and iPads are not capable of running the whole SillyTavern app, but since it's just a web interface, you can run it on another computer on your home wifi, and then access it in your mobile browser.
 Refer to https://docs.sillytavern.app/usage/remoteconnections/

 For Android users, in addition to the above, you can run the whole SillyTavern directly on your phone, without needing a PC, using the Termux app.
 Refer to https://rentry.org/STAI-Termux .